Morpho-lang/morpho/help/errors.md

 ## FnSpcArgs
 [tagfnspcargs]: # (fnspcargs)

-This error occurs when a FunctionSpace is created with invalid arguments.
-It must be initialized with a label and a grade:
+This error occurs when `FiniteElementSpace` is given an invalid `grade` option.
+The constructor takes a label, with an optional integer grade:

-    FunctionSpace("invalid") // Causes 'FnSpcArgs'
+    FiniteElementSpace("CG1", grade="x") // Causes 'FnSpcArgs'

 ## FnSpcNtFnd
 [tagfnspcntfnd]: # (fnspcntfnd)